OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-02.md

 ## Judges 2:21

-I will no longer drive out before them any of the nations Joshua left when he died.
+I will cease to drive out any of the nations that Joshua left behind when he passed away.

 ## Judges 2:22